 Figure 1 illustrates the economics of delivery they propose.
 This diagram illustrates how, at the beginning of a software project, the organization loses money during the investment period.
 After the product is released, there is a payback period and that leads to making enough money to incur profit.

-For example, suppose you are the CEO of a company that does product development projects for other companies.
+Consider an example.
+Suppose you are the CEO of a company that does product development projects for other companies.
 You have received a Request for Proposal (RFP) that requires 100 features to be done in 10 months with a certain amount of quality and that the price is fixed.
-The RFP stipulates that you cannot change any of these factors.
-That is, all 100 features must be delivered by the date, not earlier nor later.
-They must be of the quality specified, not better or worse.
-They must take exactly the money offered, not more nor less.
+Here is what the RFP stipulates.

 For example, suppose you commit to delivering 50 features after five months and the other 50 features at the 10 months.
 You are complying with the requirement to deliver 100 features after 10 months; you are just delivering some earlier.
 What would this look like economically?
 Assume delivering the first half of the features cost you half the work and delivered half the value, the investment and return graphs would look something like that shown in Figure 2.
 Even if these assumptions are not completely correct, let’s explore this simple model and then discuss the issues that must be dealt with to make it more realistic.